Tuesday, February 6, 2024

 Chapter 2: Vanished Villagers had the biggest changes.
 I implemented a prototype version of my Wilderness Travel rules, and allowed them to try to catch up to the Knights at risk of Fatigue!
 The players were so close to catching up, but decided to rest and make a plan before attacking, and ultimately lost their chance due to an untimely poor navigation check.
 They ended up skipping the Orchard, but there was other stuff to make up the time.
 I originally wrote up a big post about how it went, but ultimately the first draft of the rules were a bit too finicky in actual play to feel good about posting so I didn't bother.

 Chapter 3: Prison of the Vacant Eye I ran with no changes.
 The players smartly scouted the area (I made sure they were fully aware of how dangerous this area was) and attacked at night by going in on the water level.
 Several of the fights strung together (usually due to bad guys fleeing to get help), but that was counterbalanced by the actions spent to get up / grab weapons / etc. as well as several of the sleeping guards not being in armor.
-I did also have 5 players, and did not adjust the dungeon accordingly.
+I did also have 5 players, and did not adjust the dungeon accordingly, so you might want to be careful with this reactive approach if you have 4 or fewer players.

 Chapter 4: Jula's Plight I also ran straight, though a lot of really rad character stuff happened (especially with Father Heveril, but the thieves Guild came back in a big way with Grinning Lex and my oracle found out her patron was Walkena!!
 Spooky).